-Two officers arrested in DR Congo for crackdown that killed 43 people
+Two officers arrested over DR Congo crackdown as death toll rises to 56

 Security forces used lethal force last week to repress planned anti-UN protests in the city of Goma.

-Two high-ranking military officers in the northeastern Democratic Republic of the Congo have been arrested for taking part in a crackdown on protests last week that killed 43 people and severely injured 56, authorities say.
+Two high-ranking military officers in the northeastern Democratic Republic of the Congo (DRC) have been arrested for taking part in a crackdown on protests last week that killed dozens of people.

-Interior Minister Peter Kazadi said police on Monday arrested Commanders Mike Mikombe and Donat Bawili, who respectively headed the Republican Guard unit and the DRC armed forces regiment in Goma, the eastern city where the violence unfolded.
+Interior Minister Peter Kazadi said police on Monday had arrested Commanders Mike Mikombe and Donat Bawili, who respectively headed the Republican Guard unit and the DRC armed forces regiment in Goma, the eastern city where the violence unfolded.

-Defence and security forces in the Central African nation used lethal force on Wednesday to repress planned anti-United Nations protests in the city.
-A government delegation arrived in Goma on Monday to hold hearings and other proceedings “to establish responsibility”, the interior minister said.
+Defence and security forces used lethal force on Wednesday to repress planned anti-United Nations protests in Goma.
+A government delegation arrived in the city on Monday to hold hearings and other proceedings “to establish responsibility”, Kazadi said.

 “We have no interest in hiding anything.
 The whole truth will be known,” Kazadi said.
 Authorities called on families of the people killed to come forward with information for the inquiry.

+The death toll, which was 43, has risen to 56, according to an update on Tuesday by the military prosecutor.

 On August 23, Goma’s mayor banned a protest organised by a sect called the Natural Judaic and Messianic Faith Towards the Nations, known colloquially as Wazalendo.
-Its supporters planned to demonstrate against the East African Community organization and the United Nations peacekeeping mission in Congo.
+Its supporters planned to demonstrate against the East African Community organsation and the UN’s peacekeeping mission in the DRC.

 ‘People have expectations’